 I started by describing the core architecture I wanted:

-"I need a Markdown parser that maintains document structure—not just converting to HTML, but preserving the hierarchy of headings, associating paragraphs with their parent sections, and extracting metadata like images and links."
+"I need a Markdown parser that maintains document structure: preserving the hierarchy of headings, associating paragraphs with their parent sections, and extracting metadata like images and links, beyond simple HTML conversion."

 Claude Code generated an initial implementation.
 We tested it.
 Found edge cases with nested lists.
 Refined it.
 Added support for blockquotes.
 Handled inline formatting.
 Each iteration built on the last, with me providing domain knowledge and Claude providing implementation expertise.